 The seriousness of the changes to our climate and ecosystems and exponential acceleration of impacts has served as an urgent call to action for the College.
-This has been a collaborative enterprise where Junior Members, Fellows and staff have all had a role to play.
-So what have we been doing?
+This is a collaborative enterprise where Junior Members, Fellows and staff all have a role to play.
+So what are we doing?

 In 2021 the College went live with its project to build a new Special Collections Centre.
 Minimising environmental impact has been an important part of this project.
 The Spencer Building will, we hope, be the first Passivhaus building to be linked to a sixteenth-century Grade I listed range of buildings.
 The architects are Wright & Wright, well known for the work they have done in both Oxford and Cambridge and most recently at Lambeth Palace.
 The project will complete in mid-2024.

 We are rolling out networked heating controls across the College in areas where we have gas heating, allowing greater control over heating and with the ability to automatically reduce heating temperatures if rooms are not occupied.
 We believe, based on the trial at Banbury Road, that this will reduce gas consumption by 20-30% by volume.